 The Future of Education

-A hot word these days, the "future of education" is nonetheless an idea I began thinking about only a few years ago, with my increasing involvement with Twitter.
+A hot word these days, the "future of education" is nonetheless an idea I began thinking about only a few years ago, alongside my increasing involvement with Twitter.
 I realized that my Twitter feed began to fill with research as well as innovative and daring teaching styles and examples that shook my idea of what makes "good teaching practices".
-The common denominator for me became the idea of personalized learning- A teaching style that is based on guiding students in their quest to "learn how to learn", designing experiences that are authentic, meaningful, and collaborative.
-Ones that come from the students' prior experiences and interests, and allow them to progress at their own pace.
+The common denominator for me became the idea of personalized learning- A teaching style that is based on guiding students in their quest to "learn how to learn"; designing experiences that are authentic, meaningful, and collaborative; ones that come from the students' prior experiences and interests, and allow them to progress at their own pace.

-Below are a few examples of my involvement with Personalized Learning- as a teacher, researcher, and presenter:
+Below are a few examples of my involvement with Personalized Learning- as an educator, researcher, and presenter:

 Design, Creativity, Innovation Course

 Based on my research and development work, I was tasked with creating a course that reflects my learning about student agency and personalized learning.

 The result was an "upgrade" of a traditional visual arts course (for grades 3-5) into more of a "creator-space"- a multi-year course where students engage in a variety of 2D, 3D, and technology media, and progress at their own pace.
 The course also included gamification elements- where students earned badges for different activities and pathways they completed.